tilden/tilden.github.io/README.md

 ## Compatible

-* Works for internet explorers using any browser newer than Internet Explorer 9
+* Works for internet explorers using Internet Explorer 9 or higher

 # License
 All the content (blog posts, photos, other graphics) are licensed under